DECIDING WHERE TO STAY IN TENERIFE

 Absolutely.

-Built in the early 2000’s a stone’s throw from the more raucous neighbour, Playa de las Américas, Costa Adeje is renowned for its beautiful beaches, upscale hotels, luxurious amenities and scenic surroundings.
-And it’s only a 15 minute drive from Tenerife Airport.
+Built in the early 2000’s a stone’s throw from its more raucous neighbour, Playa de las Americas, Costa Adeje is renowned for its beautiful beaches, upscale hotels, luxurious amenities and scenic surroundings.
+And, it’s only a 15 minute drive from Tenerife Airport.

 Our Tenerife Luxury Hotel Recommendation